vjd3/vjd3.github.io/projects/CybersecurityTools.md

     <li><a href="https://infosec.house">Infosec House</a> - Tools & Resources for Cyber Security Operations
     <li><a href="https://infosecmap.com">InfoSecMap</a> - Mapping out the best InfoSec events and groups!
     <li><a href="https://linuxcommandlibrary.com">Linux Command Library</a> including hacking tools.
-    <li><a href="https://livedom.bentkowski.info">LIVEDOM.NG</a>Enter HTML markup below and compare how it is parsed by various parsers and sanitizers.
+    <li><a href="https://livedom.bentkowski.info">LIVEDOM.NG</a> Enter HTML markup below and compare how it is parsed by various parsers and sanitizers.
     <li><a href="https://offsec.tools">offsec.tools</a> - A vast collection of security tools for bug bounty, pentest and red teaming.
     <li><a href="https://opensourcesecurityindex.io">Open Source Security Index</a> - The Most Popular and Fastest Growing Open Source Security Projects on GitHub
     <li><a href="https://passkeys.directory">Passkeys.directory</a> - Websites, apps and services using passkeys for authentication